KarthikGangadhar/stack-exchange/README.md

 #### comments on questions

+Get the comments on the questions identified by a set of ids.
 This endpoint required access_token and key in options.
  ```js
 let options = {
     "key": "your_key",